Introduction

 Stock exchange indicates the state of health of companies and the national economy.
 It acts as a barometer of the economic situation / conditions.

-Facilitates Bank Lending
+Facilitates Bank Lending:

 Banks easily know the prices of quoted securities.
 They offer loans to customers against corporate securities.
 This gives convenience to the owners of securities.

-Effect on Economy
+on Economy

 Most days the stock market goes unnoticed, quietly ticking up and down.
 Every so often, however, it climbs or crashes.
 Suddenly, it's the leading news story.
 The stock market is one of the gauges of the economy.
 The health of the stock market has a far-reaching impact, economics professor Jeremy Crimmel says.
 It affects how much money is being deposited back into the economy and how much confidence consumers have in the stability of their income.
 Whether an individual has money in the stock market or not, what happens on Wall Street matters.
 A strong stock market is key to the success of the economy, Crimmel says.